Shirialmog/HydraNet/README.md

 <!-- CONTACT -->
 ## Contact

-For more informations or questions regarding the code, send us an email at:
+For more information or questions regarding the code, send us an email at:

-Ayeley Talby - ayelettalby@gmail.com
+Ayelet Talby - ayelettalby@gmail.com

 Shiri Almog - shirialmog1@gmail.com